Louis95/movielist/README.md

 #### Create Your Heroku App

-In order to create the Heroku app run `heroku create flaskstarship`.
+In order to create the Heroku app run `heroku create flaskmovieslist`.
 The output will include a git _url_ for your Heroku application.
 Copy this as, we'll use it in a moment.

 ```
 heroku create flaskstarship
-Creating app... done, ⬢ flaskstarship
+Creating app... done, ⬢ flaskmovieslist
 ```
 Now if you check your Heroku Dashboard in the browser, you'll see an application by that name.
 But it doesn't have our code or anything yet - it's completely empty.
 Let's get our code up there.